 Wood Burning Stoves or Fireplaces, You Decide

 A fireplace in a living room is what many people want, they love it.
-The reason being the aesthetic beauty that it brings to an otherwise drab room.
-There are many fireplace designs and they come in many styles such as marble, granite, mosaic, bricks etc. You will find a fireplace for your home because of the many designs on offer but if you look at wood burning stove designs you will not have that many designs on offer.
+The reason is the aesthetic beauty that it brings to an otherwise drab room.
+There are many fireplace designs and they come in many styles such as marble, granite, mosaic, bricks, etc. You will find a fireplace for your home because of the many designs on offer but if you look at wood-burning stove designs you will not have that many designs on offer.

 When you burn firewood in a fireplace it is an open fire.
 This means that the fire will heat up a small area but most of the heat will dissipate through the chimney and will not warm your room as required.
 It also means you need to burn a lot of wood to get the required heat.
 In fact, it is believed that 80 percent of the heat goes straight through the chimney.
-Whereas a wood burning stove keeps 80 percent of the heat inside and the best part no smoke residue too.
+Whereas a wood-burning stove keeps 80 percent of the heat inside and the best part is no smoke residue too.
 The technology is such that the carbon footprint is also low.
-Hence, the wood burning stove is a better option as it is fuel efficient as well as cost-efficient and the most important of all it is eco-friendly.
+Hence, the wood-burning stove is a better option as it is fuel-efficient as well as cost-efficient, and the most important of all it is eco-friendly.

 Safety wise an open fire is always dangerous.
 If you have children then you will always have a fire on your mind and you will always hope that something untoward does not happen.
 Even if you protect the fireplace with shields and guards you always hope that everything stays fine as open fireplaces can always be dangerous.
 Whereas a modern wood stove is quite safe as the wood stays inside and there is no chance of any residue or burning wood falling out.
 It is ideal and if you have a fireplace and are often worried about the fire causing harm, it is the right time to switch to wood-burning stoves.